YohannesTz/Copium.sh/README.md

 # Copium.sh
-gotta have dem copes :) through the bad times. a simple scrit that tells you everything is fine every 60 mins.
+gotta have dem copes :) through the bad times. a simple script that tells you everything is fine every 60 mins.

 # Instructions